my1396/Econ-Study/_posts/2025-04-10-Jekyll-Gists.md

 toc: true
 ---

-Github gists can be embedded into Jekyll pages using HTML script tags.
+Github gists can be embedded into Jekyll pages using HTML `<script>` tags.
+We only need to find the correct URL for the gist.

 ## Configuring Jekyll